Valabh Committee: Key proposals

 In addition the Committee separately reported to government on the reform of the tax depreciation rules.

 Core provisions and scheme

 The thrust of the Core Provisions and Key Reforms Papers was to ensure that the income tax legislation was appropriately structured and ordered to facilitate the understanding of the rules as well as to allow for further reform to be implemented effectively.

-This work lead directly to the Working Party on the Reorganisation of the Income Tax Act 1976 and the complete rewrite of the legislation.
+This work led directly to the Working Party on the Reorganisation of the Income Tax Act 1976 and the complete rewrite of the legislation.

 Company taxation and dividends

 The proposals made in the Company Distribution Paper led to a revised definition of what constituted a dividend under New Zealand tax law as well as the introduction of a small company taxation regime (“qualifying company” regime).

 Depreciation

 The committee's recommendations resulted in a new tax depreciation regime introduced in 1993.

 Interest deductibility

 The government accepted the committee's recommendation for a significantly more liberal regime for the deduction of interest for tax purposes.